jarviscanada/jarvis_data_eng_NiharSheth/README.md

   - Grep App: Wrote a Java program that mimics the usage of the grep command line utility to search for text through files using regex pattern matching.
 Given a root directory the program gets a list of all files within it and any subdirectories recursively and searches them individually for a passed regex pattern, results are then stored in a text file.
 The application is deployed as a Docker image.
   - Twitter App: Java program using Spring Boot that communicates with Twitter's REST API to create, read and delete tweets from a developer account.
 This project is deployed through Docker and runs on the command line to post a tweet with a text status and point coordinates, show a tweet by its unique ID value or delete a series of tweets.

+**Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NiharSheth/tree/master/springboot)]: A trading platform implemented in Java 8 with the Spring Boot framekwork that consumes the IEX Cloud REST API to pull, update and read market data such as daily lists, quotes and security orders.
+Users can manage their profiles and accounts through a webservlet presented with Swagger in their browsers through the use of implemented REST endpoints.

 ## Highlighted Projects
 **Smart Fire Alarm System**: Designed and implemented a smart fire alarm system on a Raspberry Pi using Arduino LoRaWAN that detects a fire and calculates an escape route using an array of individual fire detectors that is pushed to a mobile app with MQTT.
 Implemented using Python, Arduino and various IoT libraries.